divarvel/talks/frp-going-full-cycle.md

 and easy to understand interaction model.
 Cycle.js may seem too simple to be useful, but its power really lies in its simplicity.

-I'm giving this talk to Nantes JS in French, so I can give it both in French and in English.
+I've given this talk at NantesJS in French, so I can give it both in French and in English.

 # History

 NantesJS (2015)
+JsConfIs (2016 - pending)